 Dry yeast – this is optional but it adds the amazing bread flavor to the naan bread plus an extra fluffy texture that I love

 Lukewarm water – think bath temperature around 40C, that’s the best to activate fibers from the flour quickly and the yeast – without adding sugar

 Coconut flour – I recommend you weigh the flour if you can, coconut flour contains 10 times more fiber than regular flour and it requires precision for perfect results

 Almond flour– I use blanched almond flour but almond meal would work too in this recipe

 Olive oil – I love the flavor of olive oil in bread, it makes it more real but any other vegetable oil will work well in this recipe

 Low-carb baking tips

 Low-carb baking is very different from baking regular recipes and below are my tips to success every time:

 Weigh the ingredients – low-carb baking uses high-fiber flour, for full precision it’s better to measure the flours in grams.
 Cups work but are not as precise.
 A bit too much of one flour will get your dough dry and difficult to roll without breaking.

 Parchment paper – low-carb doughs are stickier and must be rolled between pieces of parchment paper.
 This prevents the dough from breaking or sticking to the roller pin.

 Patience – low-carb flours contain lots of fiber, meaning they are highly water/liquid absorbent.
 But the fiber needs time to absorb the water, that’s why it is important to knead the dough for at least 2 minutes to help the fibers be in contact with the water and make their job.
 Same with resting time, this ensure full fiber activation.

 What to eat with keto naan bread?

-I love to eat my low-carb naan bread with garlic butter on top as a side to an Indian curry or low-carb soup or as a sandwich base to roll some food.
+I love to eat my low-carb naan bread with garlic butter on top as a side to an Indian curry or low-carb soup or as a sandwich base to roll some keto vegetables.
 If you are vegan you can make garlic butter using dairy-free margarine or olive oil.